outsidedav/swift/authenticate/app_id.md

 ## Step 5.
 Testing your app
 {: #appid_testing}

-Think you've got everything set up correctly?
-Let's test it out!
+Is everything set-up correctly?
+You can test it out!

 1. Open your app with the Xcode emulator.
 2. Using the GUI, walk through the process of signing into your application.
-If you've configured cloud directory, be sure that all of your screens are displaying the way in which you intend.
+If you configured cloud directory, be sure that all of your screens are displaying how you intend.
-3. Make a change to your identity providers or the login widget screen in the {{site.data.keyword.appid_short_notm}} dashboard.
+3. Update the identity providers or the login widget screen in the {{site.data.keyword.appid_short_notm}} dashboard.
-4. Repeat steps 1 and 2 to see the changes immediately implemented.
-Note that you didn't have to make any changes to your code.
+4. Repeat steps 1 and 2 to see that the changes are immediately implemented.
+No updates to your app code are required.

 Having trouble?
 Check out [troubleshooting {{site.data.keyword.appid_short_notm}}](/docs/services/appid/ts_index.html).

 ## Next steps
 {: #appid_next}

 Great job!
-You've added a level of security to your app.
-Keep the momentum going by trying one of the following options:
+You added a level of security to your app.
+Keep the momentum by trying one of the following options:

 * Learn more about and take advantage of all of the features that {{site.data.keyword.appid_short_notm}} has to offer, [check out the docs](/docs/services/appid/index.html)!
-* Starter Kits are one of the fastest way to leverage the capabilities of IBM Cloud.
-View our available starter kits in the [Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
+* Starter Kits are one of the fastest ways to leverage the capabilities of IBM Cloud.
+View the available starter kits in the [Mobile developer dashboard](https://console.bluemix.net/developer/mobile/dashboard).
 Download the code.
 Run the App!